+Registration information is typically shared with alumni via email and on our social media channels.
 For more information about the Alumni-Student Mentoring Program, please contact the Office of Advancement.

 Illini Connect is a network of alumni who are willing to be contacted by Illinois Law students who are seeking information or advice specific to the alumnus’s geographic location, practice area, or practice setting.
 Alumni will provide one-time or occasional advice to students to answer their particular questions and connect them with useful resources to help them navigate the hidden job market in a particular area of the legal profession or geographic location.
 A longer-term mentoring relationship may result from such interactions, but is not the primary focus of Illini Connect.